 Elbow Osteochondritis Dissecans (OCD) dog surgery

-What is elbow osteochondritis dissecans (OCD)?
+What is elbow osteochondrosis/osteochondritis dissecans (OCD)?

 Is there a particular dog breed that’s predisposed to OCD?

 How is elbow OCD diagnosed?